-Relativity Space, next-generation rocket builder is to move its operations to Long Beach California.
-The company whose unique take on the launch industry is to build rockets using 3D printing technology will soon be based out of an 11,150 square meters space in Long Beach, California.
+Relativity Space, a next-generation rocket builder, is to move its operations to Long Beach, California.
+The company, whose unique take on the launch industry is to build rockets using 3D printing technology, will soon be based out of an 11,150-square-meter space in Long Beach, California.

 Announced Friday (Feb.
-28) by company representative, the new space will house the company’s business operation and also it’s autonomous 3D printing facility that will manufacture its Terran 1 rocket expected to launch for the first time next year.
+28) by a company representative, the new space will house the company’s business operations and also its autonomous 3D printing facility that will manufacture its Terran 1 rocket, which is expected to launch for the first time next year.

 “Relativity is disrupting nearly 60 years of prior aerospace technology by building a new manufacturing platform using robotics, 3D printing, and AI,” Relativity Space CEO and co-founder Tim Ellis said in a statement.

-Relativity space received some skeptical eyebrows since it announced that it will heavily use 3D printing for most of its manufacturing process mainly because “additive manufacturing is known for its speed, not the strength or detail of its products”.
-Recent visits to their headquarters near LAX found their activities to be eye-opening as we previously reported
+Relativity Space received some sceptical eyebrows since it announced that it will heavily use 3D printing for most of its manufacturing process mainly because “additive manufacturing is known for its speed, not the strength or detail of its products”.
+Recent visits to their headquarters near LAX found their activities to be eye-opening, as we previously reported